EPRA Sustainability Best Practice Recommendations

 Waste disposal

-The total weight of waste collected in the 26 % of apartments for which we collect data rose by 3.66 % between 2021 and 2022.
+The total weight of waste collected in the 27 % of apartments for which we collect data rose by 2.24 % between 2022 and 2023.
 60 % of this is residual waste, of which only a small amount is sent to landfill, while the majority of what remains is burnt for energy recovery in waste incinerators.
-Like-for-like, the total weight of waste collected in the apartments for which LEG was able to gather corresponding data fell by 0.39 % between 2021 and 2022.
+Like-for-like, the total weight of waste collected in the apartments for which LEG was able to gather corresponding data, remained constant between 2022 and 2023.

 The relatively low level of data available for waste data and the calculation methods used make it difficult to draw conclusions concerning our overall performance.
 Nonetheless, we are using various activities to raise tenant awareness and to reduce waste volumes.